 By about 4 p.m. on July 18, USS CONSTITUTION had a 3-4 mile lead over her nearest pursuer.
 Hull ordered his men to shorten the ship’s sails in preparation for a squall a few hours later, and when the British ships did the same, the American captain unfurled the ship’s sails.
 USS CONSTITUTION raced away at 11 knots, almost her top operating speed, and the Royal Navy ships gave up the chase early the next morning.

-The 44-gun frigate USS CONSTITUTION was actually outfitted with 55 guns when she encountered the 38-gun frigate HMS GUERRIERE (armed with 49 at the time) off the coast of Nova Scotia, at about 2 p.m.
-Closing the distance of several miles between the two warships, HMS GUERRIERE raised three British ensigns as an invitation to a duel; USS CONSTITUTION’s Capt.
-Isaac Hull answered with four American ensigns.
+USS Constitution, rated as a 44-gun frigate, was outfitted with 55 guns when she spotted the French-built, British-captured, 38-gun frigate HMS Guerriere (armed with 49 guns) off the coast of Nova Scotia at 2 p.m.
+Closing the distance of several miles between the two warships over the next three hours, Guerriere hoisted several British ensigns as an invitation to fight; Constitution’s Captain Isaac Hull answered with four American ensigns.

-Aboard HMS GUERRIERE, Capt.
-James Dacres ordered his small but highly experienced crew to begin firing broadsides early.
-USS CONSTITUTION’s commanding officer chose to hold fire until just after 6 p.m., Hull wrote soon after the engagement, “…within less than a Pistol Shot, we commenced a very heavy fire from all of our Guns.”
+On board Guerriere, Captain James Dacres ordered his experienced crew to begin firing broadsides at 5 p.m., without making contact.
+Hull chose to hold fire until just after 6 p.m., when Constitution was “less than Pistol Shot, we commenced a very heavy fire from all our Guns….”

-By 7 p.m., a wounded Dacres ordered a gun fired to leeward, signaling HMS GUERRIERE’s surrender to the American frigate.
+By 7 p.m., a wounded Captain Dacres ordered a gun fired to leeward, signaling Guerriere’s surrender to Constitution.

-“The Guerriere was so cut up, that all attempts to get her in would have been useless,” Capt.
-Dacres explained in a letter to his superiors in England.
-“As soon as the wounded were got out of her, they set her afire, and I feel it my duty to state that the conduct of Captain Hull and his Officers to our Men has been that of a brave Enemy.”
+“The Guerriere was so cut up, that all attempts to get her in would have been useless,” wrote Dacres to Vice Admiral Herbert Sawyer of the Royal Navy several days after the battle.
+“As soon as the wounded were got out of [Guerriere], they set her on fire, and I feel it my duty to state that the conduct of Captain Hull and his Officers to our men has been that of a brave Enemy….”

-The British reaction was summed up by the London Times, which stated, “It is not merely that an English frigate has been taken, after, what we are free to confess, may be called a brave resistance, but that it has been taken by a new enemy, and enemy unaccustomed to such triumphs, and likely to be rendered insolent and confident by them. …how important this triumph is in giving a tone and character to the war.
+The British were stunned by Constitution’s victory over Guerriere.
+The Times of London stated, “It is not merely that an English frigate has been taken, after, what we are free to confess, may be called a brave resistance, but that it has been taken by a new enemy, an enemy unaccustomed to such triumphs, and likely to be rendered insolent and confident by them….
 Never before in the history of the world did an English frigate strike to an American.”

 Less than five months after sinking HMS GUERRIERE, USS CONSTITUTION engaged a second British frigate during the War of 1812, this time about 30 miles off the coast of Brazil.
 Under the command of Capt.
 William Bainbridge, "Old Ironsides" was outfitted with 54 guns, and sailed under Secretary of the Navy Paul Hamilton's directive: "to annoy the enemy and afford protection to our commerce."